ineffablesam/nosy/README.md

 ---

 ## What Makes This Different

 Every other agent in this challenge is a tool — you talk to it, it helps you.
 Nosy acts first.
 It's the first Slack agent that functions as a **witness**: it has been paying attention, it has memory, and it has opinions.

-- No regex or hardcoded keywords — Claude reads real content and uses judgment
 - Memory compounds — the longer Nosy watches, the sharper its takes
 - The DMs don't feel like notifications — they feel like a text from someone who's plugged in
-- You can talk back — Nosy has a full conversation history and memory to draw on
+- You can talk back — Nosy has a full conversation.
 - It tracks what people said they'd do — and notices when they don't

 ---

 ## Demo

 [Demo video link]

 ---

 ## Built by